What We Believe

 - Advance our call to Social Justice and Action

-At Founders MCC, we believe that Jesus led the way in acts of compassion and acts of justice.
+We believe that Jesus led the way in acts of compassion and acts of justice.
 Because we have been a people in the margins of society, we understand fully the grace that God has extended to us.
-We seek to distance ourselves from exclusion and draw ourselves closer to including all those who are marginalized in any way.
+We seek to distance ourselves from exclusion and draw ourselves closer to those who are marginalized in any way.
 We stand boldly with those who resist the structures of exclusion, as Jesus did, and work to ensure freedom for all people.
 In the margins, we are blessed.

 - Tell the story of God’s Transforming Grace